-Materials: Scientific Calculator (TI-30XIIs is preferred)
+Prerequisites: Materials: D or F placement assessment, and Teacher Recommendation Scientific Calculator (TI-30XIIs is preferred)

 Algebra 1 is designed to formalize and extend the mathematics that students learned in middle school.
 Students will deepen and extend their understanding of linear relationships by contrasting with them with exponential phenomena and by applying linear models to data that exhibit a linear trend.
 Students will engage in methods for analyzing, solving, and using quadratic functions.
 While applying the Mathematical Practice Standards and individual standards from Ohio's Learning Standards for Mathematics, students will experience mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.